daveysyr/contour_shuttlexpress/README.md

 If you then do the commnand:

-evtest /dev/input/event19
+evtest /dev/input/event19 (where in this case '19' is the event that we're monitoring)

-for each input, you can then see each input.
+for each input, you can then see each input and find out which one the ShuttleXpress is.

+That might help you if you needed to make the code work with a different device.

 I hope all this helps.
 Regards, Dave.